gwthompson/data-science-docs/Building_a_Data_Scientist.md

             - If you're interested getting the best results for NLP you may want to skip this and jump to the neural network section instead
             - That being said when you're focus is on specific words and not general context BOW could be preferred
-            - Even if you have small data, you'll likely get better results using transfer learning over BOW models
+            - Even if you have small data, you'll likely get better results using transfer learning over BOW models Also cool, but not used as frequently
     - Topics I use less often (but still useful):
+         - HW3-5
+            - At least skip initially and refer back to after you've got your hands dirty with the project
+            - HW3 is on mostly bag of words modelling, which is becoming obsolete
+            - HW4 is on recommendation engines, which are cool but not as used as frequently by us
+                - Although used very frequently in some places
+                - Good to understand at some point
+                - Not as essential as feature engineering and binary classification though IMO
+            - HW5 is on network analysis, also really cool
+                - Useful for feature engineering too
+                - But not used as frequently
         - Experimental Design: L21
         - Bayesian methods: L16-L18
             - Pretty sweet though